 4) Solar burns

 Apply a cold compress or cooling gel.
 Examples are aloe, menthol or camphor.

 Call 999 if the person has a fever of 102 degrees Fahrenheit or higher.

 First-degree burns affect the top layer of skin also known as the Epidermis.
 Symptoms include redness and peeling.
 Skin will feel painful and hot to touch for the patient.
 First-degree burns can typically be treated with a cool compress or by immersing in water until the pain subsides.
 It usually heals without scarring within one week.
 This grade is the only type where onsite first aiders can actively treat burns.

 Second-degree burns affect the deeper layers of the skin, an area known as the superficial dermis.
 Symptoms include swelling and blistering of the area.
 Once the initial pain has subsided, patients will be treated with sterile gauze to protect from possible infection.
 Second-degree burns will typically heal within several weeks but tend to cause mild scarring that may always be visible.

-Third-degree burns affects an area known as Deep dermis, which in turn extends to every layer of skin.
+Third-degree burns affects an area known as the deep dermis, which in turn extends to every layer of skin.
 It results in the loss of skin layers and the destruction of hair follicles and sweat glands.
 Treatment is typically through surgery and includes possible skin grafts (grafting).
-Healing can take months with the patient experiencing significant long term scarring.
+Healing can take months with the patient experiencing significant long-term scarring.

 Burns are a real hazard in the workplace and a responsible person in the business should be trained to a level where they can identify different burn types and act accordingly.
-TutorCare offer a number of first aid related courses including First aid at work and Emergency First Aid awareness, both of which give further information on how to treat burns.
+TutorCare offers a number of first-aid courses including First aid at work and Emergency First Aid awareness, both of which give further information on how to treat burns.
 We also offer courses relating specifically to fire prevention such as Fire Safety Training and Fire Risk Assessment.